 Full review

-Please note that this written article isn’t an exact transcript of my video above.
+Please note that this article isn’t an exact transcript of my video.
 I’ve organised it to be easier to scan and find key information.

-The LectroFan Evo is the new and improved white noise machine from Adaptive Sound Technologies.
-The original LectroFan has dominated the top spot in most online comparisons for years.
-So how did they make it better?
+The LectroFan Evo is one of the latest white noise machines made by Adaptive Sound Technologies.
+The LectroFan Classic, which the Evo evolved from, was already excellent, so how did they make it better?

-Personally, the most welcome change is the addition of a headphone jack.
-This is great if you share a bed with someone who doesn’t like white noise, or if you’re studying/working with others around you.
+For me, the most welcome change is the addition of a headphone jack.
+This is great if you share a bed or room with someone who doesn’t like white noise.
+It also means you can have the white noise playing directly into your ears and mask even more external noise if you use good headphones.

 How well does it mask external sound?

-The speaker quality is remarkable for its relatively small size.
-And the maximum volume is so loud, there’s not a lot of external noise that your ear will be able to pick out.
+The speaker quality is crisp and clear for its relatively small size, with good bass.
+The maximum volume is so loud that there’s not a lot of external noise that your ear will be able to pick out.

-Going one step further, if you listen to the right white noise setting on a loud volume through decent headphones, you’re pretty much guaranteed to create a personal cocoon.
+And if you listen to the right white noise option on a loud volume setting through decent headphones, you’re pretty much guaranteed to create a personal cocoon.

 However, listening to white noise on a loud volume isn’t generally advised by sleep experts and audiologists.
 So it’s great that the machine has incremental volume controls.
 I found that for TV next door and traffic, for example, I could put it on a medium volume and cut the sound out just as well.